 Here are some key points about chocolate.
 More detail and supporting information is in the main article.

-- Chocolate consumption has been associated with conditions such as diabetes, coronary heart disease and hypertension.
+- In the past, chocolate consumption has been associated with conditions such as diabetes, coronary heart disease, and hypertension.

-- Chocolate has been lauded by some experts for its antioxidant content.
+- Chocolate has been praised by some experts for its antioxidant content.